 A Vampire can see in the dark as if everything was bathed in moonlight, even without the presence of light and are also able to take a small mundane animal form.

-Sunlight.
 Skin burns and ashy flaking begins when exposed to direct sunlight.
 Long periods of exposure can result in loss of limbs and even death.
 Vampires may cloak themselves during the day hours to avoid direct sunlight.
+When exposed; sunlight takes (1) HP per Post Round until under cover again.
 Daywalking unaffected in Lynnea is prohibited.
-Daylight hours are 6am to 5pm SLT.
+Daylight hours are6amto5pmSLT (4pm SLT during "Winter" Hours).
 If these times inconvenience you, get creative and have him/her/them wear an enchanted item that cloaks them magically from the sun.
 This item must be available for attempted removal and must be worn to be active!